wjordan213/BetterNote/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, DB Schema setup, Heroku Deployment (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
+Buy the end of this phase, users will be able to sign in, sign up, and all the tables for my database will be setup.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Note CRUD (~1 day)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I plan to compose my composite view and my primary sub-view in this phase.
+First I will add API routes to serve note data as JSON, as well as CRUD controller actions for notes, then I will create a Backbone Model, View, Collection, and router for my notes.
+At the end of this phase, users will be able to create and view notes, all inside a single Backbone App.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Notebooks, Tags, Notes Index via sidebar view (~2-3 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+On the back end, I will compose my api routes for sending down JSON objects consisting of titles and ID's for my notebook and tag.
+I will also create an api route that sends down a list of all the notes specific to a notebook.

+On the front end, I will create a sidebar composite view, and collection/model for notebooks.
+I will also create an association between notebooks and notes and vice versa.
+I will create sidebar-subviews that display an index of notebooks and notes, and I will then create a sidebar subview specific to listing tags finally, I will create a notebook primary subview, which indexes that notebook's notes.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Searching for Notes, Notebooks, and Tags (~1 day)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+The search will essentially thin down the indexed tags, notebooks, or notes in the sidebar.
+I will add a search bar on top of the view, then I will add an event handler for key input to the browser which matches the titles against search bar input

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: drag and drop note linking  (~2-3 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+First, I'll have the primary note view/edit view resize when the sidebar view pops up, then I'll enable drag and drop from the sidebar to allow linking between notes.
+That drag and drop will have to yield some escaped html containing the dragged notes id.
+I will then set up click handlers on each dragged element for navigation to that note's corresponding view.

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] drag and drop note linking
 - [ ] change notebook/tag pages to only be contained in sidebar view
+- [ ] Back and forward buttons on notes
+- [ ] Easy hyperlinking to notes
 - [ ] Edit Tags
 - [ ] delete account
 - [ ] Pagination/infinite scroll